 The Data Protection Act 2018 regulates the processing of information relating to individuals.
-This includes the obtaining, holding, using or disclosing of such information and covers computerised records as well as manual filing systems and card indexes.
+This includes any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means.
+The Act covers computerised records as well as manual filing systems and card indexes.